This week we had another unusual patient in the vet department.

 Bonito the Giant Anteater stopped by to have a general health check and a few x-rays.

 He is an old chap, and we suspected he, as other elderly patients do, had back problems as he has appeared stiff some mornings.
-We were lucky to have a couple of x-ray technicians from the RVC visiting so we planned for Bonito to have his x-rays taken with their assistance.
+London zoological society was lucky to have a couple of x-ray technicians from the RVC visiting so we planned for Bonito to have his x-rays taken with their assistance.
 We do have x-ray facilities at the zoo, but the machine the RVC could bring in is able to capture larger and clearer images, which is why we have had them help us before if a larger or unusual animal needed x-rays.